-Vienna is a city of music, cafes, waltzes, parks, pastries, and wine, a true cosmopolitan center, where different tribes and nationalities have, for centuries, fused their cultural identities to produce the intriguing and, often cynical, Viennese.
+Vienna is a city of music, cafes, waltzes, parks, pastries, and wine, a true cosmopolitan center, where cultural identities fuse to produce the intriguing and, often cynical, Viennese.

 From the time the Romans selected a Celtic settlement on the Danube River as one of their most important central European forts, "Vindobona," the city we now know as Vienna, has played a vital role in European history.
 Austria grew around the city and developed into a mighty empire.
-The capital became a showplace during the tumultuous reign of the Habsburg dynasty, whose court was a dazzling spectacle.